harmony-one/learn-solidity-in-15-minutes/solidity.html.md

 assert(c >= a); // assert tests for internal invariants; require is used for user inputs
 // For more examples of common arithmetic issues, see Zeppelin's SafeMath library
 // https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/math/SafeMath.sol
+// NOTE: as of version 0.8.0 of Solidity the compiler will revert on any overflow errors.
+// SafeMath has been retained by Open Zeppelin until next major release.

 // Harmony VRF (Verifiable Random Function) creates an optimal solution
 // for randomness that is unpredictable, unbiasable, verifiable and